 If your friend has suddenly developed feelings for you, he'll likely change his behavior.

-- Sometimes they over do things to try and impress you.
+- Sometimes they overdo things to try and impress you.
 Your friend might suddenly start wearing nicer clothes, they might start styling their hair more.
-It may seem like they dropped a lot of money on their image.
+It may seem like they dropped a lot of money on their looks.

-- Someone who has a crush on you will try to impress you with their words.
-They may overthink what they're saying and be more quiet than usual or they suddenly talk at rapid speed and sound like a mess.
+- Someone who has a crush on you will try to impress you with words.
+They may overthink what they’re saying and be more quiet than usual or they suddenly talk at rapid speed and sound like a mess.

 - When you have a crush on a friend you either bury it and try to act normal, or you start testing the waters to see if they might like you back.